gluster/glusterdocs/Features/qemu-integration.md

 - A new library called libgfapi is now available as part of GlusterFS that  provides POSIX-like C APIs for accessing gluster volumes. libgfapi support is available from GlusterFS-3.4 release.
 - QEMU (starting from QEMU-1.3) will have GlusterFS block driver that uses libgfapi and hence there is no FUSE overhead any longer when QEMU works with VM images on gluster volumes.

-GlusterFS with its pluggable translator model can serve as a flexible storage backend for QEMU.
+GlusterFS, with its pluggable translator model serves as a flexible storage backend for QEMU.
 QEMU has to just talk to GlusterFS and GlusterFS will hide different file systems and storage types underneath.
 Various GlusterFS storage features like replication and striping will automatically be available for QEMU.
 Efforts are also on to add block device backend in Gluster via Block Device (BD) translator that will expose underlying block devices as files to QEMU.
 This allows GlusterFS to be a single storage backend for both file and block based storage types.

 ###GlusterFS specifcation in QEMU